Chemical Engineering Course Outline

 - enabling topics – materials, statistics

-After the written exams, you undertake a design project that lasts five weeks of full-time work.
-This project is carried out in groups and concerns the design of a modern industrial process.
-You take into account all aspects of engineering design, including specification of equipment and control procedures, and consider safety aspects, environmental impact and economic performance.
-The design project brings together all the taught subject matter whilst giving you the opportunity to work in a team on an open-ended problem.
+(including specification of equipment and control procedures), safety, environmental impact and economic assessment.
+The design project brings together all the taught subject matter whilst giving you the opportunity to work in a team on an open-ended problem..